 Local Rule 79-5.2 provides that documents exempted from the requirement of being electronically filed must be presented for filing in paper format.
 The original and the judge’s copy of all such documents must be submitted for filing in separate sealed envelopes, with a copy of the title page attached to the front of each envelope, and must be accompanied by a PDF version of the documents on a CD (unless otherwise ordered by the judge).
 You must provide additional copies if you wish conformed copies.
 Conformed copies need not be placed in sealed envelopes.
 They must not be placed in the envelope containing the original or judge’s copy of the document.

-Before submitting any document under seal, or any application for leave to file under seal, every filer should review both Local Rule 79-5.1 and the assigned judge’s standing orders and specific procedures (which can be found here .)
-Many judges are participating in a pilot program for the electronic submission of under seal documents, and require that such documents be presented in a manner different from that spelled out in the local rules.
+Anyone filing a sealed document or application for leave to file under seal that is not required to be e-filed should first review the assigned judge’s standing orders and specific procedures (which can be found here .)
+Many judges are participating in a pilot program for the submission by e-mail of sealed documents that are not required to be e-filed, and require that such documents be presented in a manner different from that spelled out in the local rules.

 However filed, electronically or otherwise, documents filed under seal must include in the caption, immediately under the title of the document, "FILED UNDER SEAL PURSUANT TO ORDER OF THE COURT DATED ___________."